mkohler/cython_swig/README.rst

     i.e. send the wrong kind of parameters into a C function

-In SWIG, if you get to a C function that doesn't "fit", that SWIG can't wrap, you can go a few ways
-    1. If you're lucky, there is always a typemap macro to help you.
-    2. If not, you use typemaps to massage things.
-And finally, if that doesn't work

-    3. Write another C library, to wrap the first, and use SWIG to wrap that.

 SWIG isn't magic.
 You have to SWIG each target language separately.

 What are the rules of this fight?